Adult Hormonal Acne Protocol — Quick Reference

 A Practical Routine for Hormonal Acne

-The most consistent results customers report come from a steady, undramatic routine rather than aggressive spot treatment.
-A simple approach:
+The most consistent results customers report come from a steady, undramatic routine rather than aggressive spot treatment:

 - Cleanse gently.
 Avoid anything that strips the skin or leaves it feeling tight.